Elder Law Definitions

 Agent’s liability as a fiduciary: The Agent has responsibilities as a “fiduciary” and is required to account to the Principal for the Agent’s exercise of the DPOA.
 An Agent should never act against the best interests of the Principal, even if the Principal becomes incapacitated.
 Because of the fact that DPOAs usually are very broad in scope, and do not terminate with the Principal’s incapacity, they are prone to misuse and abuse by unscrupulous Agents.
 As such, the Florida POA Act allows for a civil action against an Agent for breach of fiduciary duty.
 If the Principal is a vulnerable adult (an elderly or disabled person impaired due to a mental, emotional, sensory, long-term physical or developmental disability or brain damage), an Agent who causes a misappropriation, sale or transfer of the Principal’s property may be criminally prosecuted for a felony.
 Despite the potential for liability exposure to the Agent, DPOAs remain a very popular, flexible, and affordable legal tool to be used for addressing a Principal’s lifetime planning needs.

 What is the role of my Elder Law Attorney in creating a Durable Power of Attorney?
 Elder Law Attorneys have specific experience in drafting and enforcing DPOAs.
-An Elder Law Attorney should be familiar with the significant changes to Florida POA Act and related Florida law which have occurred in the last four (4) years.
+An Elder Law Attorney should be familiar with the significant changes to Florida POA Act that went into effect on October 1, 2011.
 If the DPOA is not drafted in accordance with the changes in the Florida POA Act, your DPOA may be an ineffective, if not defective, legal planning tool.
 For example, the current statute no longer allows for a “springing POA” (which only takes effect if you become incapacitated).
 Old DPOA’s are “grandfathered in” but a DPOA signed after October 1, 2011, can no longer have “springing” language in it.
 Additionally, it is presumed that all DPOA’s are “executory” in nature, meaning, the powers and authorities granted to the Agent are effective immediately upon the Principal’s signing of the DPOA.
 Given all the changes to the statute, it is imperative that your DPOA be in compliance, otherwise, it may be considered defective and not meet the objective of avoiding guardianship.

 Can I use a form off the internet?
 One should be careful about using forms found on the Internet.
 The form may not meet specific legal and technical requirements of the current Florida POA Act.
 You certainly don’t want a situation where the legitimacy of your DPOA form is questioned after it is too late to make changes.